 You may think of riding a San Francisco's cable car as a city "sight" rather than as transportation.
 Most people do, and who wouldn't?
-They're cute and old-fashioned in the best kind of way.
+Just take a look at these pictures of cable cars in San Francisco to see how cute and old-fashioned they are, in the best kind of way.

-If you just say "I'm going to ride a cable car" and charge off to do that, unexpected hassles can turn your fun adventure into an annoying one.
-If you show up at the busiest boarding areas, you could be standing in line so long that you start wondering if you need to file a change of address form.
-Getting on a cable car mid-route can be confusing - and asking them to stop isn't obvious, either.
+If you charge off to ride a cable car, your fun adventure could turn into an annoying one.
+If you show up at the busiest boarding area, you stand in line so long that you start wondering if you need to file a change of address form.
+Getting on a cable car mid-route can also be confusing - and getting them to stop isn't obvious, either.

 This guide will help you enjoy your cable car ride with a minimum of fuss, disappointment, and aggravation.

 Before you start to ride a cable car, you need to know about the people who run them, and what their jobs are.
 Each cable car has a staff of two.
 The conductor sells tickets and looks after the passengers.